 That's why for these tours we work with guides with a degree in history who are knowledgeable about the communist period in Romania's history because we want to do tourism right.

 - The Palace of Parliament

-Led by 28-years-old architect Anca Petrescu, 700 architects and almost 100,000 people worked on designing and building this massive structure.
+Led by 28-years-old architect Anca Petrescu and 700 other architects, almost 100,000 people worked this massive project.
 To make space for it, Ceausescu ordered the demolition of 2.7 square miles of Bucharest’s old city center.

 Start from: Bucharest